-10. What will happen if I simply walk away from the property?
+10. What will happen if I simply walk away from my business premises lease?

 You will still be liable under the terms of the lease.
 Unless you are insolvent, the landlord is likely to take legal action against you to recover any money you owe, and their legal costs.

 By simply walking away, you are likely to reduce the chances of a new tenant taking over the premises soon.
 The amount the landlord claims from you will therefore generally be larger than it would be if you negotiated a termination of the lease.

 11. Am I allowed to assign my business premises lease to another business?

 That depends on the terms of the lease.
 Leases for less than three years often prohibit assignment.
 The lease (and the premises' planning permission) may also restrict the permitted use of the premises.
 This can prevent you from assigning the lease to tenants who carry out different businesses.

 If the lease does allow you to assign it, you will usually need the landlord's consent.